ChanthMiao/DevTools-Win/README_en.md

 }
 ```

 Since v1.1.2, it provides `Get-DrwConfig, Set-DtwConfig` to quickly get/set the configuration.
-If you need to make the changes permanent, execute the command `Show-DtwConfig|Out-File $Env:LOCALAPPDATA\DevTools-Win`.
+If you need to make the changes permanent, execute the command `Show-DtwConfig|Out-File $Env:LOCALAPPDATA\DevTools-Win\config.json`.

 ## Compatibility